Navigated to blog › how-many-rows-chatgpt-handle

 • ChatGPT (Plus): ~50MB effective cap for CSV and spreadsheet files; 512MB per-file hard cap; Data Analysis tool handles tabular formats natively.

-• Claude (web app): Accepts CSV natively via drag-and-drop (approximately 32MB per file); XLSX requires the Analysis tool to be enabled.
+• Claude (web app): Accepts CSV natively via drag-and-drop (500MB per file; up to 20 files per chat); XLSX requires code execution and file creation to be enabled.
 The Claude API does not accept CSV as a document block — convert to plain text or use the Files API for structured data.

 • Gemini: File uploads available via Gemini Advanced; behavior varies by Workspace plan.